 In South America, marinated raw fish dishes date to pre-Colombian times, when seafood was “cooked” (acid-cured) with a fruit called tumbo (Passiflora tarminina, a relative of passionfruit).
 The Incas cured fish in salt and fermented corn.

-In the 16th century, the Spaniards arrived with limes, onions and bell peppers, three essential ingredients in basic modern ceviche.
-Lime juice cured the fish, and marinating the sliced/diced onions and bell peppers mixed in with the seafood.
-Large kernels of roasted Inca corn are a common garnish.
+In the early 1500s, the Spaniards arrived with limes, onions and bell peppers, three essential ingredients in basic modern ceviche.
+Lime juice cured the fish, and marinating the sliced/diced onions and bell peppers that they mixed in with the seafood.
+Large kernels of roasted Inca corn were (and still are) a common garnish.

 Ceviche is found in almost all restaurants on the coast of Peru, typically served with camote (sweet potato, which originated in Peru).
 It has been called “the flagship dish of coastal cuisine,” and is one of the most popular dishes in Peru [source].